This document, located at http://new.math.uiuc.edu/math280,

 We quote from the introduction to the little paper back we'll be using for this course as the primary text.

 "...the subject of vector calculus is presented in the context of simple electrostatics.
 We follow this procedure for two reasons.
 First, much of vector calculus was invented for use in electromagnetic theory and is ideally suited to it. ...
 Second, we have a deep seated conviction that mathematics -- in any case some mathematics -- is best discussed in a context which is not exclusively mathematical."

-The first hourly is 12feb99.
-The midterm is on Wednesday, 10mar99.
-Semester project proposal is due Friday, 26mar99; the project is due Friday, 23may99.
-The final is at 8am, Friday, 14may99.
+The final is at 8am, Friday, 15may98.
+The midterm is on Friday, 6mar98.
+Semester project proposal is due Friday, 3apr98; the project is due Friday, 1may98.
 Homework is required.
 Quizzes will be announced.
-There is a computer lab component to the course.
 Additional information concerning homework, tests, field trips and special events will appear on this webpage.